Star Wars Hunters is a new Zynga game coming to Switch

 — Nintendo of America (@NintendoAmerica) February 17, 2021

 Details are still scarce.
 What we know is that Hunters is a competitive, third-person shooter set in the Star Wars universe.
+It takes place after the fall of the Empire, and it will have squad-based multiplayer combat.

 Zynga is best known for Facebook and mobile games, but it is now apparently bringing its wares to the Switch.